amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 So let's fix the big current issue; having a game that only works for one round isn't very fun.
 We'll add a new system that will check if the ball has reached either edge of the arena and reset its position and velocity.
-We'll also make a note of who got the point for the round!
+We'll also make a note of who got the point for the round.

 First, we'll add a new module to `systems/mod.rs`
 ```rust,no_run,noplaypen,ignore